lhondareyte/dvm1200/README.md

 ## Notes :
 The DM interface is based on a PL2303 chip from PROLIFIC.
 The driver is available with any Linux distributions and all *BSD.
 On macOS, you must install the driver from PROLIFIC.
 Note that this driver can be buggy: I recommend pl2303 driver from REPLEO but it's not free.
-**Important: You must have permissions to access the serial port.

 ## License :
 This program is released under the BSD license.